Magical-Keyshawn-Jones/Magical-Keyshawn-Jones/README.md

--I'm currently working on Full Stacked Developement -Ask me about Anime, Video games, and my nicknames -How to reach me: Best way to reach me is by email -Fun Fact: A fox showed up at my school one time
+-I'm currently working on Full Stacked Developement -Ask me about Anime, Video games, and my nicknames -How to reach me: Best way to reach me is by email -Fun Fact: I love going out of my way to help people